 Wondering where to eat in Alcúdia?
 La Terraza, right next to the sea, has both a restaurant and a bistro, both highly commendable. […] Restaurant La Terraza

-Innovative young chef Álvaro Salazar leads the kitchen at this one-Michelin-starred contemporary restaurant in Puerto Pollensa. […] Argos Restaurant in Port Pollensa
+Innovative young chef Álvaro Salazar leads the kitchen at this one-Michelin-starred contemporary restaurant in Puerto Pollensa.
+Make your reservation now! […] Argos Restaurant in Port Pollensa

 French finesse in Puerto Pollensa, where you can enjoy Yann Prigent’s seven-course seafood tasting menu and optional wine pairing. […] La Celtika Restaurant in Port Pollensa